EBIO5460Fall2022/class-materials/skills_tutorials/ebio5460_r_style_guide.md

 ## Function calls
 Don't use spaces around function parentheses.
 Spaces are optional after commas or around mathematical operators within parentheses of a function call.
 Don't use spaces around the `=` symbol.
-Don't use spaces in nested function calls.
 Balance the need for readability and fitting on a line.
 Use your judgment.

 ### In style
 ```r